toshpp/setup-kiro-action/README.md

 ## How It Works

-1. Checks if running on Linux (macOS not supported via this action)
-2. Checks cache for Kiro CLI binary matching version and platform
+1. Checks cache for Kiro CLI binary matching version and platform
-3. If cache miss, downloads from AWS CDN: `https://desktop-release.q.us-east-1.amazonaws.com/latest/kirocli-{arch}-linux.zip`
+2. If cache miss, downloads from AWS CDN
-4. Optionally verifies SHA256 checksum (if `verify-checksum: true`)
-5. Extracts and installs `kiro-cli-chat` binary to `~/.local/bin/`
+3. Extracts `kiro-cli-chat` binary to `~/.local/bin/`
-6. Adds binary location to `$GITHUB_PATH`
+4. Adds binary location to `$GITHUB_PATH`
-7. Optionally configures SIGV4 authentication
+5. Optionally configures SIGV4 authentication
-8. Verifies installation with `kiro-cli-chat --version`
+6. Verifies installation with `kiro-cli-chat --version`

-**Note:** Only the `kiro-cli-chat` binary is installed (141MB).
-This is sufficient for CI/CD use cases.
-The `kiro-cli` wrapper (100MB) and `kiro-cli-term` (74MB) are not needed for automated workflows.

 ## Cache Key Format